rafialhamd/time-now/README.md

 # time-now

-Standard (std) library based time library.
-Safe and single functions to get current time as duration or seconds or milli/micro/nano seconds since unix epoch time.
+Get current time as seconds or milli/micro/nano seconds, since unix epoch time, using single function call.

+Pure Rust std library based.
+No dependencies on any other crate.

+Safe and Lightweight (~2 kb).